Electricity transformers

 instantly explode!
 (Don't even think about trying, because the

-electricity in overhead lines will kill you instantly.)
+electricity in overhead lines will almost certainly kill you.)
 So there has to

 the lower voltage electricity used by factories, offices, and homes.